chekos/chekos.dev/blog/posts/til/how-to-create-an-alias-in-gh-cli.md

 --license bsd-3-clause-clear
 ```

-simplye _create a public repo named <name> include a ReadME, a license and a gitignore file and finally clone it to the local directory._
+simply _create a public repo named <name> include a ReadME, a license and a gitignore file and finally clone it to the local directory._

 i might add the `--disable-wiki` simply because i don't use the wikis.